-Do you ever wonder what herbs, homeopathic medicines, nutritional supplements do for your health?
+Do you ever wonder what herbs, homeopathic medicines, and nutritional supplements do for your health?

-I have often stated to my patients that I care for, medical students, residents and colleagues that I teach, ‘you can not throw the baby out with the bath water’- when addressing any health problem.
-If a patient’s disease clearly requires medication or surgery to use those tools judiciously while at the same time look to supporting the patients own unique healing process with Mother Nature’s Materia Medica, i.e. herbs, nutrients, homeopathy, etc.
+I have often stated to my patients that I care for, medical students, residents, and colleagues that I teach, ‘you can not throw the baby out with the bath water’- when addressing any health problem.
+If a patient’s disease clearly requires medication or surgery use those tools judiciously while at the same time looking to support the patient’s own unique healing process with Mother Nature’s Materia Medica, i.e. herbs, nutrients, homeopathy, etc.

 Acupuncture has existed for over 3000 years and Homeopathic Medicine predates contemporary pharmacology by over 130 years.

-While the principles of just these two healing systems are involved, I have developed an integrative medical approach that incorporates contemporary medial thought with these centuries old healing systems.
+While the principles of just these two healing systems are involved, I have developed an integrative medical approach that incorporates contemporary medical thought with these centuries-old healing systems.

 Health is a Dynamic Process

 Health is a dynamic process.
-The body is always in a state of biologic flux of anabolism and catabolismbuilding up or repairing that which it needs and then tearing down that which it does not need.
+The body is always in a state of biological flux of anabolism and catabolism building up or repairing that which it needs and then tearing down that which it does not need.
 Disease results when these processes don’t work in proper balance with one another.
-As I mentioned earlier, factors such as stress, environmental toxins, infections and trauma contribute to this imbalance, as does ones genetic makeup, i.e. family history of diabetes, cancer, etc. It has been a common misconception in modern medicine to ignore these processes.
+As I mentioned earlier, factors such as stress, environmental toxins, infections, and trauma contribute to this imbalance, as does one’s genetic makeup, i.e. family history of diabetes, cancer, etc. It has been a common misconception in modern medicine to ignore these processes.
 The body rarely moves directly and smoothly from a state of disease to one of health.
-Time and experience has shown this to be a fact.
-Sometimes a person’s symptoms may worsen or new symptoms may arise for a short time then resolve.
-Contemporary medicine has always sought for the ‘magic bullet’ – “to stop disease dead in its tracks”.
+Time and experience have shown this to be a fact.
+Sometimes a person’s symptoms may worsen or new symptoms may arise for a short time and then resolve.
+Contemporary medicine has always sought the ‘magic bullet’ – “to stop disease dead in its tracks”.
 Often times with negative consequences on the overall ecology of one’s health.

-Homeopathy, Herbs, Nutritional Supplements, Osteopathic Medicine, Acupuncture, Reiki, psychotherapy, medication, surgery.
+Homeopathy, Herbs, Nutritional Supplements, Osteopathic Medicine, Acupuncture, Reiki, psychotherapy, medication, and surgery.
 How do they work?
 How do they all fit into helping the healing process?
 Well, the answer is not simple!
-But I will share with you my approach and hopefully you’ll come away with a little more insight into the amazing, wonderful and often mysterious healing process latent in all of us.
+But I will share with you my approach and hopefully, you’ll come away with a little more insight into the amazing, wonderful, and often mysterious healing process latent in all of us.

-So within the body the ‘software’ could be likened to the massive communication network of neurotransmitters, hormones, immunoglobulins, micro and macronutritients within and about the connective tissue matrix supporting the proper functioning of individual cells.
+So within the body, the ‘software’ could be likened to the massive communication network of neurotransmitters, hormones, immunoglobulins, and micro, and macronutrients within and about the connective tissue matrix supporting the proper functioning of individual cells.
 These then make up the organs, or as I put it the ‘hardware’ of the body.
 In truth, structure and function are reciprocal as this was the earliest tenet of Andrew Taylor Still, M.D., the founder of osteopathic medicine, and echoed by even ancient acupuncture texts.

 Homotoxiocology: the Bridge between Homeopathy and Contemporary Medicine